-Our work has been prominently featured in many prominent local, national, and international media outlets.
-We feel honored that this gives us a chance to share our enthusiasm for neuroscience and neurotechnologies not only with scientists but also with the general public.
+Our work has been prominently featured in many local, national, and international media outlets.
+We feel honored for the opportunity to disseminate our knowledge of neuroscience and neurotechnologies to the general public, and to share our enthusiastic vision for the future.
 Videos regarding our work with BCI2000 and other technologies may be found here.

 Media & PR

 The Quest For the Next Human-Computer Interface

 Gerwin Schalk was interviewed on what the next human-computer interface will be.
 This interface would surpass computers in functionality.

 Mind-Tracking Devices: Do 'Brain Wearables' Really Work?

 Thursday, February 25, 2016

 Makers of the brain wearables that come in the form of headsets with electrodes claim the devices can improve your focus, detect stress, and even let you play video games with your brain.
 The devices work by detecting the brain's electrical activity, or brain waves, using electroencephalography (EEG).
 Gerwin Schalk was quoted on the devices' ability to detect brain signals.

 Researchers Are One Step Closer to Mind Reading in Real Time